simonemiglietta/kata-1brc/README.md

 Working data are included in `data` folder.
 But this repository cannot include the full set of data because 1 billion rows take around 15 GB of disk space.

-Instead, `data` folder includes a sample list of distinct weather stations and a tool that can be used to generate the full samples list over 10 thousand stations.
+Instead, `data` folder includes a sample list of distinct weather stations and a several tools that can be used to generate the full samples list over 10 thousand stations.

+In folder `data/generators` you can find several tools.
+At this moment, the only one fully working is the Python one.

 ## Scripts prerequisites